mendix/docs/content/howto/mobile/setting-up-google-firebase-cloud-messaging-server.md

 ## 1 Introduction

 You can use Google's Firebase Cloud Messaging (FCM) service to send push notifications to both Android as well as iOS.
-In order to send push notifications using FCM from Push Notifications Connector module, you need to set up a Firebase account with FCM enabled.
-To register for FCM and configure the service in the app, perform the steps below.
+In order to send push notifications using FCM from the Push Notifications Connector module, you must set up a Firebase account with FCM enabled.
+This tutorial will teach you how to register for FCM and configure the service in your app.

 ## 2 Prerequisites